theonize/Currier/Gloss/Daniel/Daniel.md

 * A couple of centuries later the Greeks will have risen and conquered Persia
 * When Alexander the Great dies the Greek Empire is split between four leaders
 * The Wise Men who visited Jesus were descended from Daniel ~ he started that society and passed on his knowledge and list for Yahweh's kingdom.

+Orthogonal History:
 - 605BC: Babylon conquered Assyria at Carchemish
 - 597BC: Babylon ensieged Jerusalem and installed Zedekiah
 - 589BC: Zedekiah rebelled anyways and Jerusalem again ensieged
 - 586BC: Jewish captivity and exile begins
 - 539BC: Cyrus takes Babylon
-- 458BC: Ezra's temple rebuilding begins
+- 458BC: Ezra's temple rebuilding begins, first decree to rebuild the temple
-- 445BC: Nehemiah's adventure begins
-  ^ 1335 v
+- 445BC: Nehemiah's adventure begins, second decree to rebuild the wall ^ 1335 days v
 - 334BC: Alexander the Great invaded Persia
 - 323BC: When Alexander the Great dies the Greek Empire is split between four leaders